ZLoverty/mylib/docs/source/usage.rst

 Installation
 ------------

-To use mylib, first install it by downloading all the source code to a local folder, then set this folder to python path, by using
+To use mylib, first install it by downloading the source code of **mylib** from `mylib GitHub <https://github.com/ZLoverty/mylib>`_ to a local folder, then set this folder to python path, by using

 .. code-block:: console